roopekt/Portals/README.md

 ## Installation

-__IMPORTANT__: This porject uses multiple resources (skybox, textures) that can not be redistributed as part of an open source project.
+__IMPORTANT__: This project uses multiple resources (skybox, textures) that can not be redistributed as part of an open source project.
 These files will not be included when you clone the project.

  1. Clone the repository